termapps/enquirer/README.md

-    confirm    Prompt that returns `true` or `false` help       Prints this message or the help of the given subcommand(s) input      Prompt that takes user input and returns a string
+    confirm    Prompt that returns `true` or `false` help       Prints this message or the help of the given subcommand(s) input      Prompt that takes user input and returns a string secret     Prompt that takes user input, hides it from the terminal, and returns a string
 ```

 ### Library